COVID-19

 31.18 Disorderly conduct - member to be removed - question

-In the event that a standing committee member or member persists in a breach of the rules prescribed in sections 31.11 to 31.17 inclusive of this by-law, after having been called to order by the Chair, the Chair shall put the question "Shall the member be ordered to leave his/her seat for the duration of the meeting?" and such question is not debatable.
+In the event that a standing committee member or member persists in a breach of the rules prescribed in sections 31.11 to 31.17 inclusive of this by-law, after having been called to order by the Chair, the Chair shall put the question "Shall the member be ordered to leave their seat for the duration of the meeting?" and such question is not debatable.

 31.19 Disorderly conduct - member to leave seat

-If the standing committee decides the question set out in section 31.18 of this by-law in the affirmative by a majority vote of the standing committee members present, the Chair shall order the standing committee member or member to leave his/her seat for the duration of the meeting.
+If the standing committee decides the question set out in section 31.18 of this by-law in the affirmative by a majority vote of the standing committee members present, the Chair shall order the standing committee member or member to leave their seat for the duration of the meeting.

 31.20 Apology - member to resume seat - by permission